Skip to main content

 What are the long-term effects of malnutrition?

 Malnutrition perpetuates the cycle of poverty.
-It stops the development of nations and prevents a more equal world through hindering people’s development and potential.
+It stops the development of nations and prevents a more equal world by hindering people’s development and potential.
 Malnutrition affects brain development, educational achievement and people’s long-term health – imposing huge costs on both individuals and national economies.
 Undernutrition costs up to 16.5 percent of GDP across Africa.
 In Latin America and the Caribbean, the double burden of malnutrition costs up to 16.3 percent of GDP.
 Meanwhile, in Asia, undernutrition costs up to 11 percent of GDP.
 In low- and middle-income countries, childhood stunting is estimated to cost the private sector US$135 billion every year in lost sales.

 Sittna and her mother Magedah at the WFP-supported health centre in Port Sudan. © WFP/Abubakar Garelnabei